 As a result of the closure of Chacewater Post Office we have changed our business address to 2 Woodside Cottages, Chacewater.
 Please note, however, that this continues to be a postal business and not open to callers.

 The annual rises in postal rates are a serious blow to any business like us that has long relied on the Royal Mail for distribution.
-We have always endeavoured to send books post free and in order to maintain this have commenced using a carrier who is seriously cheaper than Royal Mail.
+We have always endeavoured to send books post free in the UK and in order to maintain this have commenced using a carrier who is seriously cheaper than Royal Mail.
 Experience to date is very satisfactory.
 One wonders if Royal Mail is on a suicide mission.